Love scene

 Lust and warning

-The setting is the interior of a Dutch town house in the so-called 'Golden Age'.
-According to the terms of the era, orderly conditions should prevail here, especially in moral terms.
-However, the young couple dominating the scene as if on a theater stage is far removed from the latter.
-The woman points to the parrot cage, a symbol of imprisonment in marriage to an older man who is sitting apart in the garden reading a letter.
-The suitor, on the other hand, sees himself close to his goal, as the cracked nut suggests.
+The setting is the interior of a Dutch burgher house in the so-called 'Golden Age'.
+In accordance with the precepts of the period, orderly relations were required to prevail here, especially from a moral point of view.
+But the young couple who dominates the scene as if on a theatre stage is far removed from the latter.
+The woman points to the parrot cage, a symbol of captivity in her marriage to an elderly man sitting away from her in the garden; he is reading a letter.
+The suitor, on the other hand, sees himself on the cusp of achieving his goal, as the cracked nut suggests.

-Warnings against immoral conduct are part of the core content of statements that profoundly influenced Dutch painting in the 17th century.
-Themes and motifs that originate from the sacred pictorial tradition now live on in a secular guise, such as the fate of the prodigal son, who almost plunges to his doom through licentiousness and extravagance.
-A central theme is lust (luxuria in Latin), always associated with intemperance, one of the seven “deadly sins”.
-The constant attacks by the moral authorities of the time, reflected in prints and paintings, are directed at this sin as well as excessive smoking and drinking.
+Warnings of leading an immoral life are part of essential statements that profoundly shape 17th-century Dutch painting.
+Themes and motifs that stem from the sacred painting tradition now live on in worldly garb, like the fate of the prodigal son, who all but plunges into ruin through his licentiousness and waste.
+A pivotal theme is lust, which is always associated with immoderation.
+It is known in Latin as luxuria, one of the “seven deadly sins”.
+The moral authorities of the time rail against it, in addition to excessive smoking and drinking, as testified in contemporaneous prints and paintings.

-These admonitions are presented with the help of a hidden code: the pewter pot in the man's hand, an unmistakable indication of male lechery, the parrot cage, the bed, the brazier with the clay pipe or the broken glass, a sign of careless housekeeping and living.
+These reminders are conveyed with the aid of a hidden code: The pewter tankard held by the man is an unmistakable reference to male lewdness, while the parrot cage, the bed, the coal brazier with the clay pipe or the broken glass point to signs of negligent housekeeping and a licentious lifestyle.

 Text: Ulrich Becker